JSiggelkow/Formula-1-Visualizer/README.md

 ### Helpful commands
 - `docker compose up --build --force-recreate` to rebuild the images and recreate the containers
+- `docker exec -it db mysql -u root -p` to exec into the database container and run queries

 ## Setup on your local machine